 Taken together, the evidence base for collagen is solid enough to justify use, provided one appreciates its scope and limitations.

 It is neither a miracle molecule nor a myth — it’s a biologically credible adjunct in a lifestyle that already respects diet, micronutrients, and recovery.
+We explore these factors in (How to Promote Collagen Production in the Skin Naturally)

 Collagen is not perfection bottled; it is the architecture of resilience restored.